 An In-Depth Look at the 2012 Wildcats with the First Scrimmage Just Nine Days Away

-Simon Connor returns to the Villanova sidelines for his eighth season as the top assistant on Michael Corrado's staff and his fourth as Associate Head Coach for the 2013-14 season.
+Simon Connor returns to the Villanova sidelines for his 10th season as the top assistant on Michael Corrado's staff and his fifth as Associate Head Coach for the 2015-16 season.
 Connor was promoted to his current position in June, 2010.

 Throughout his duration under Corrado, Connor has helped Villanova reach national recognition as one of the top lacrosse programs in the country.
 He is heavily involved in all aspects of the program and is directly responsible for the inception and direction of the offense, preparing scouting reports, designing game plans, assisting in player development and acting as the recruiting coordinator.